-Interacting with matter, light, a wave and a particle at the same time, creates a lot of different visual phenomena, some more familiar to us than the others.
-A variety of optical curiosities, seen in the atmosphere, glass and crystals, can be explained by classical optics.
+Interacting with the matter, light, a wave and a particle at the same time, creates a lot of different visual phenomena.
+Many optical curiosities seen in everyday life can be explained by classical optics.
 Nevertheless, in the 20th and 21st centuries, other branches of optics appeared, i.e. quantum, nonlinear and transformation.

-These realms of optics, now actively researched, promise to be a foundation for several technological breakthroughs, including faster data transmission and materials that can potentially serve as ‘invisibility cloaks’.
+These realms of optics, now actively researched, promise to be a foundation for technological breakthroughs.
 In this research, we discuss various sorts of optical phenomena and reconstruct different behaviors of light in glass and other transparent materials.

 In everyday life, we can observe fairly easily explained phenomena.
 For instance, refraction is caused by the change of speed of a light wave in another matter, and the reasons for iridescence are multiple reflections of light and interference of waves.

 They are part of classical optics that was prevalent until the end of the 19th century.
 It consists of two branches: geometrical optics, in which light is considered to be a flux of straight rays, and wave optics, which adds wave nature of light to the former kind.

 While these two types were enough to explain many phenomena, some questions stayed unresolved from the standpoint of classical optics.
 For example, the photoelectric effect, which occurs when light causes a matter to emit electrons, could be explained only by the fact that a beam of light consists of particles.
 Einstein was the first to suggest this, and further research proved him right.
 The particles were named photons, and the new branch of optics appeared, called quantum optics.

 The most known phenomenon studied in the frame of quantum optics is stimulated emission, a principle lying at the core of laser physics.